Olivia Reynolds: Fictional character biography

 A toy saleswoman and rival of Hal Jordan's, Olivia later became his girlfriend.
 For a long time, she was unaware of her latent power, her U-Mind that sustained an entire race (the Lenglyns of Lengyl).
-When the alien Mogrians sought to retrieve the U-mind, Hal (as Green Lantern) and Flash battled them to save Olivia as well as the Lenglyns.
+When the alien Mogrians seek to retrieve the U-Mind, Hal (as Green Lantern) and Flash battle them to save Olivia as well as the Lenglyns.

-The Weaponers of Qward later kidnapped her, seeking to use her U-Mind to tap into a power called the Ergono and open the obelisk, a monument left behind by the ancient Qward.
-Hal and Dr. Eli Bently (Olivia's physician) saved her, but not before the obelisk was shattered.
+The Weaponers of Qward later kidnap Olivia, seeking to use her U-Mind to tap into a power called the Ergono and open the obelisk, a monument left behind by the ancient Qwardians.
+Hal and Eli Bently (Olivia's physician) save her, but not before the obelisk is shattered.

-Years later, Olivia returned into Hal's life as a representative for the new Green Lantern toyline and they renewed their romance.
-During this time, the Lenglyns and the Weaponers of Qward attempted to control the Ergono power by abducting Olivia and Aleea Strange (daughter of Adam Strange) (whom they realized had the U-Mind power).
-A band of Qward soldiers captured Olivia again, hoping that her presence would help them oppose the Weaponers.
-This time, the power of the Ergono usurped her.
-Driven mad with power, she sought to become queen of Qward.
+Years later, Olivia returns as a representative for the new Green Lantern toyline and renews her relationship with Hal Jordan.
+During this time, the Lenglyns and the Weaponers of Qward attempt to control the Ergono power by abducting Olivia and Aleea Strange (daughter of Adam Strange), who also possesses the U-Mind power.
+A band of Qward soldiers capture Olivia again, hoping that her presence will help them oppose the Weaponers.
+This time, the power of the Ergono usurps her.
+Driven mad with power, Olivia seeks to become queen of Qward.
+Hal and Adam Strange rescue Olivia from the Ergono's control, and then Hal wiped clean Olivia's memories of her U-Mind and any events on Qward.

-Green Lantern came into direct contact with Ergono and was subsequently captured by Olivia, who has been possessed by it.
-While subdued, he comes to the following realization: "The first time I was blasted by Ergono I was hammered by an awareness of my own mortality.
-It shook me.
-It nearly finished me.
-I rallied back on pure emotion -- but after the incident was over I never felt quite the same.
-Just a few days later I had that confrontation in Star City with Green Arrow.
-I stopped a young ghetto dweller from attacking a slumlord -- and Arrow ridiculed me, accused me of playing super-cop to feed my ego.
-Normally, I'd've told him to let me do my job.
-But instead -- it shook me to the core of my being.
-For years after that my will was shaky.
-I lacerated myself with doubt and indecision.
-Dear Lord.
-Were all those years of confusion caused by that one blast of Ergono?"
-This later raised the question about whether his exposure to Ergono caused his eventual transformation into Parallax.

-Hal and Adam Strange rescued Olivia from the Ergono's control, and then Hal wiped clean Olivia's memories of her U-Mind and any events on Qward.

-Slowly, the relationship between Olivia and Hal faded away until being abruptly ended by Hal's insanity and becoming Parallax.
-Green Lantern, (vol. 3) #47's conclusion seemed to indicate another plot by Olivia, yet this would never be because DC Comics decided to go another direction (Emerald Twilight) and ignored this hint.